tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 #### Caveats of URL Fingerprints in High Frequency Releases

 There is another caveat having URL fingerprints; it ties the URL to the content.
 You cannot change the content without also changing the URL (aka., update the modification date).
 That is what the fingerprints are designed for.
 But consider, you are rolling out a new release, with new CSS and JS files and thus new URLs with new fingerprints.
 All of your HTML pages still have references to the old fingerprinted URLs.
 So, to make the new release consistently work, you need to invalidate all HTML pages at once to force a re-rendering with the new fingerprint.
 If you have multiple sites relying on the same libraries, that can be a considerable amount of re-rendering – and here you cannot leverage the `statfiles`.
 So be prepared see load peaks on your Publish systems after a rollout.
-You might consider a blue-green deployment with cache warming or maybe a TTL-based cache in front of your dispatcher… The possibilities are endless.
+You might consider a blue-green deployment with cache warming or maybe a TTL-based cache in front of your dispatcher ... the possibilities are endless.

 Wow - That's quite a lot of details to be considered, right?
 And it refuses to be understood, tested and debugged easily.
 And all for a seemingly elegant solution.
 Admittedly, it is elegant – but only from an AEM-only perspective.
 But together with the Dispatcher it becomes nasty.